You push a button on your thermostat, and voilà, after about 15 minutes, your home feels cooler.

 Basically, the process of how an AC cools your home can be broken down into 5 major steps:

-Step 1: Heat is removed from the air
+- Heat is removed from warm indoor air

-Your air conditioner doesn’t create cold air, instead it removes heat from the your home’s air.
+Instead, it removes heat from your home’s air.

 So how is heat removed?

-Well, as warm air from your home is pulled into your AC’s indoor unit, it passes over the cold evaporator coils.
-These coils are filled with refrigerant, a heat transfer fluid that absorbs heat from the air.
+As warm air from your home is pulled into your AC’s indoor unit, it passes over cold evaporator coils.
+These coils are filled with refrigerant, a fluid that absorbs heat and also removes moisture from the air.

-Once the air is cooled, it’s pushed back into your home, which bring us to our next step…
+Once the air is cooled and dehumidified, it’s pushed back into your home, which brings us to our next step…

-Your air duct system is a series of hollow tubes that carry cold air to different areas of your house.
+Your air duct system is a series of hollow tubes or metal sheets that carry cold air to different areas of your house.
 This cold air exits the ducts via supply vents, which are placed in every room.

 The evaporator coil removes heat, then pushes cool air back into your homeSo now you know how cold air gets delivered into your home.
 But what happens to all the heat that was stripped from your air?

-Well, that leads us to the last step in the air conditioning process…
+Well, that leads us to the next step in the air conditioning process…

 Well that heat has to go somewhere; it doesn’t just magically disappear.

-You see, after the refrigerant absorbs heat, it travels to your AC system’s outside unit.
+You see, after the refrigerant absorbs heat, it travels to your AC system’s outdoor unit, called the condenser.